alexandreklotz/PersonalNotes/Cybersecurity Essentials/cybersec_notes.md

 - **Invoice scam**
 - **Watering hole attack** : describes an exploit in which an attacker observes or guesses what websites an org uses most often and infects one of them.
 - **Typosquatting** : relies on common mistakes such as typos made by individuals when inputting a website URL in their browser
-- **Prepending** : Removing the EXTERNAL tag used by orgs to warn the recipient that the e,ail is external.
+- **Prepending** : Removing the EXTERNAL tag used by orgs to warn the recipient that the email is external.
 Tricks individuals into believing that a malicious email was sent from inside the org.
 - **Influence campaign**

 &nbsp;